salesforce/lwc-rfcs/text/0000-light-dom.md

 - **Testing software**

-  They faced the same issues than third party tools when it comes to traverse the DOM
+  Tools like Selenium, Cypress etc. face the same issues as third party tools when it comes to traversing the DOM.

-Furthermore, **the goal of Shadow DOM is not to enclose the entire application in a single shadow-bound element**.
-We want to build UIs which are comprised of multiple web components, not UIs which are a single, top-level web component.
-Web components shouldn’t be the fundamental mechanism for building everything in an app, otherwise they negate the usefulness of standard semantic HTML.
-This is why we think the current model is fundamentally flawed.
+Introducing components rendering to the Light DOM opens new possibilities where applications can render most of their content in the Light DOM, but also keep individual widgets (e.g. `select` tag) and leaf components that render in the Shadow DOM.
+This approach combines the best of both worlds by solving the issues presented above and offering strong encapsulation when needed.
 ![shadow spectrum](./shadow-spectrum.png?raw=true "Shadow Spectrum")

 ### Prior Art